 Add a bit of string (this is going to act like a piece of rebar in cement and add extra stability).

-Put mold into the fridge or freezer overnight to harden up and allow the gelatin to set.
+Put the mold into the fridge or freezer overnight to harden up and allow the gelatin to set.

-Remove from the mold.
+In the morning remove your cake from the mold.
 If your seed cake doesn't slide out of the mold easily when you turn it upside down, sit the bottom of the mold in a shallow pan of warm water for a few minutes and the cake should pop out.

 I figure the birds can steal the "rebar" string to make their nests with when they're done eating through the cake.